shobhakartiwari/SwiftUI-Concepts/README.md

 - **Conforming to `ObservableObject`**: Signals to SwiftUI that the ViewModel may have properties that can change, without specifying which ones.
 - **Using `@Published`**: Marks properties that should trigger a view re-render when their values change.
 SwiftUI automatically refreshes views that depend on these properties.
 - **Using `@ObservedObject` in Views**: Tells the view to observe the ViewModel and update itself when changes occur.

+# 10. What Does the @Published Property Wrapper Do in Swift?

+`@Published` is used in classes conforming to the `ObservableObject` protocol to automatically notify SwiftUI views of changes, triggering reactive UI updates.

+## How It Works

+- Automatically triggers `objectWillChange` when the property’s value changes.
+- Integrates with views observing via `@ObservedObject`, `@StateObject`, or `@EnvironmentObject`.
+- Enables precise UI updates based on object state.

+## Real-World Example: A Todo List Manager

+## Summary

+Use `@Published` to ensure SwiftUI is notified of data model changes.
+It’s the simplest way to bind observable data to the UI, keeping everything synchronized declaratively and reactively.